 Traditionally, Japanese use Habutae silk to make Tsumami Kanzashi but there is an artisan who uses Chirimen silk instead.
 Atelier Kanawa uses both, other vintage silk Kimono fabrics, and rayon Chirimen silk and so on.

 In the Edo era, there are five major styles of Kanzashi: Hana-Kanzashi, Mimikaki-Kanzashi, Matsuba-Kanzashi, Tama-Kanzashi, and Hirauchi-Kanzashi.
 Edo-Tsumami Kanzashi belongs to the Hana-Kanzashi category.
 Hana-Kanzashi was derived from a centuries old “Ka (flower) - zashi” flower stick, and is the most gorgeous style.

 Today, there are only 5 acknowledged Tsumami Kanzashi artisans in Japan.
 Most of them do not have successors to carry out this beautiful traditional art, therefore the traditional skills are rapidly and certainly dying out.
 I am strongly eager to preserve and pass this art on to the future generation.
 IT MEANS A LOT TO ME TO HAVE YOUR PURCHASE because YOU ARE SUPPORTING JAPANESE CULTURE and YOUR PURCHASE COULD BE A VERY PRECIOUS CULTURAL HERITAGE.

-Habutae silk has a very smooth textures as soft, light and shiny, so they are used as Kimono linings.
+Habutae silk is a plain woven silk.
+It has a very smooth texture as soft, light and shiny.
 In Japan, we say "the best silk starts with Habutae and also ends with Habutae".
 Habutae silk proudly represents Japan.